openrewrite/rewrite-docs/tutorials/quarkus-2.x-migration-from-quarkus-1.x.md

 ## Before and After

+Here we highlight a small number of the larger set of refactoring operations `Quarkus1to2Migration` automates.
 For the full list of changes, see the recipe's [reference documentation](../reference/recipes/java/quarkus/quarkus2/quarkus1to2migration.md).

+### Migrate Deprecated Mutiny APIs

 {% tabs %}
 {% tab title="Migrate Deprecated Mutiny APIs \(Before\)" %}